-If your visibility settings enable that “Welcome” guide to be listed in the “Contact” page, a user can attempt to play it - which will result in a failed behavior.
+If your visibility settings enable that “Welcome” guide to be listed in the “Contact” page, a user can attempt to play it - which will result in a fail behavior.

-Then, by setting up custom failed behaviors, you can choose what should happen when that failed behavior is detected.
+Then, by setting up custom fail behaviors, you can choose what should happen when that fail behavior is detected.

 Fail Behaviour options:

 Display an error message - you can show a custom error message to your users.
 Learn more here.